 The Master of Public Health (MPH) program at Binghamton University's Decker School of Nursing prepares graduates to prevent disease and promote health by addressing underlying environmental factors and social determinants, with the ultimate goal of achieving health equity among populations.

-The program, which offers both full-time and part-time study, pursues focused scholarship in population health and global health.
+The program, which offers both full-time and part-time study, pursues focused scholarship in population/global health.
 All students take a foundation course that encourages role development and socialization in public health, as well as five core courses in social and behavioral sciences, biostatistics, environmental health, epidemiology and health policy.
-They also participate in a three-course sequence on research concepts and measurements; determinants and disparities; and policies, strategies and implementation in either population health or global health.
+They also participate in a three-course sequence on research concepts and measurements; determinants and disparities; and policies, strategies and implementation in population/global health.
 The curriculum also includes experiential courses that build skills in health policy analysis and advocacy.